CSV Imports: Updating Yearly Data

 Note: The column "SURVEY_ID" can be removed.

-Keep in mind that once you save your file, it is best practice to not reopen it because it will trigger the excel behavior again, and the Record ID column format will be reverted to scientific notation.
+Keep in mind that once you save your file, it is best practice not to |reopenit because it will trigger the Excel behavior again, and the Record ID column format will be reverted to scientific notation.

 Articles in this section